cli-kit/cli-define/README.md

 cli.version(function(version){version.call(this)})
 ```

-Adds a version flag to the program, scope for the callback is the program instance access to the program is available via `this`, configured version number is available via `this._version`.
+Adds a version flag to the program, scope for the `action` callback is the program instance.
+Configured version number is available via after setting the flag option by invoking with zero arguments.

 * `version`: A specific version for the program, overrides any version extracted from `package.json`.
 * `name`: A specific name for the version option flags, default is `-V | --version`.
 * `description`: A specific description for the option, overrides the default.
 * `action`: A callback to invoke when the version option is encountered, signature is `function(version)` where `version` is the default callback function if you wish to re-use it's functionality.

-Returns the program for chaining.
+Returns the program for chaining or the version string if a version flag exists and zero arguments are passed.

 ### Command(name, [description], [options])

 Represents a command option.

+#### action([fn])

+Get or set a callback function for the command.

+* `fn`: The callback function.

-#### _commands
+#### arguments()

-Map of command options.
+Map of non-command options (read only).

-#### _arguments
+#### commands()

-Map of non-command options.
+Map of command options (read only).

 #### command(name, [description], [options])